 To be considered a credible student, we must be satisfied that you have the ability and means to successfully complete your proposed study in the UK.

 You may be asked to complete a credibility interview on CAS Shield as part of your CAS application.
 The interview is automated, so you can complete it at a time that suits you.
-Your recording will then be reviewed by University of Essex staff, who will make the final assessment.
+Your recording will then be reviewed and we will notify you of the outcome.

 In a credibility interview you will be asked questions that include: